M-HUNAIN-RIASAT/CPP-FOR-BEGGINERS/README.md

 # CPP-FOR-BEGGINERS
-This will contain my lecture notes on the fundamentals of c++
+This repository contains my lecture notes on the fundamentals of c++ Author- M HUNAIN RIASAT